cpsource/web-login-logout/csp/README.md

 ## PHP vs JS

 Which one is better?
 This seems to be an old feud, one that I won't settle.
-Some things can be done with PHP, so do them in JS.
+Some things can not be done with PHP, so do them in JS.

 ## References